open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

 ### Finish editing workflow

-After finished the editing, a `Promise` will be returned.
+After the editing is finished, a `Promise` will be returned.

 -   The returned promise rejects if saving the feature failed.
 -   The promise resolves with `undefined` when the editing was stopped.